linz/topo-workflows/infra/README.md

 ### Testing

-To debug use the following as `cdk8s syth` swallows the errors
+To debug use the following as `cdk8s synth` swallows the errors

 ```shell
 npx tsx infra/cdk8s.ts